 That said, you can save quite a bit by mixing in home cooking or quick bites.
 Supermarket meal deals (typically around £4 - £5) are a local favourite for office workers, and markets like Borough, Camden, or Maltby Street offer gourmet options without the fine-dining markup.
 Coffee lovers should expect to pay around £3.50 - £4.50 for a cappuccino, depending on the café and neighbourhood.

 Prices vary depending on where you shop.
-Premium stores like Waitrose and M&S cost more, while Aldi, Lidl, and Asda help stretch your budget further.
+Premium stores like Waitrose and M&S are more expensive, while Aldi, Lidl, and Asda are generally cheaper.
 A weekly grocery run for one person typically falls between £40 and £70, depending on dietary preferences and shopping habits.

 Buying local produce or opting for supermarket brands can make a noticeable difference.
 For example, a litre of milk costs about £1.30, a loaf of bread £1.60, and a dozen eggs around £3.50.
 Meat and dairy products are pricier, while fruits and vegetables remain reasonably priced year-round.
 Londoners who shop at farmers’ markets may pay a little extra, but the freshness and quality often justify the spend.